vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   `k`, `m`, `g`, or `t`.

 `ct unset memory` *id*
   Unset memory limits.
-Memory limits are first reset to unlimited and then removed from `osctld` database.
+This command is a shortcut to `ct cgparams unset`.

 `ct chown` *id* *user*
   Move container *id* to user namespace *user*.
 The container has to be stopped